 The compilation stage builds the framework from the source on different platforms.
-Currently, builds are performed on CentOS 7, CentOS 8, and macOS.
-On Linux type platforms, the framework is compiled with recent versions of GCC and Clang, while the latest AppleClang is used on macOS.
+Currently, builds are performed on CentOS 7 and AlmaLinux 9/Red Hat Enterprise Linux 9.
+On Linux type platforms, the framework is compiled with recent versions of GCC and Clang.
 The build is always performed with the default compiler flags enabled for the project: